Trailer Mounted 3 Ton per day press

 Biomass

 A buzz word to say the least, biomass is a very broad term used to describe new carbon based energy sources.
 While typically associated with cellulose, biomass includes products and material of biological (carbon-based) origin, which is quite broad.
-Examples of biomass derived energy includes ethanol, biodiesel, methane and wood heating.
-It is not associated with wind, solar, and geothermal energy systems.
+Examples of biomass derived energy includes ethanol, biodiesel, methane and wood or "wood-like" heating pellets, chips and or logs.
+It is not associated with wind, solar and geothermal energy systems.

 Biomass energy is, however, derived from the sun but is stored in various forms by biological processes.
 Commonly known storage devices for biomass energy includes vegetable oils, starches, cellulose, proteins, fats, etc. Nature is amazing how it is able to store this energy at room temperature, without pressure, using only enzymatic pathways.
 Man cannot even use such methods to release the energy, not to mention, storing it.